 What is a husky rat?

 A husky rat refers to a specific rat coloration.
 The husky is born solid, but as they grow older, they change in color.
 Once they’re about 4 to 6 weeks in age they will start “Roaning” which means that there will be an increase of white hairs that are intermingled with the colored hairs.
 This process is caused by a recessive gene and gives them a very unique appearance that is kind of similar to that of a husky, hence the name.
-Take a look at the picture above to get an idea of what they look like once the roaning process has completed.
+Take a look at the picture above to get an idea of what they look like once the roaning process has been completed.

 The “roaning” process takes quite a while to complete, often the rats are well into adulthood before the process is finished in its entirety.